TeamFAPS/PSVita-RE-tools/README.md

 The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

-ErrorResolver - by @SilicaAndPina and @Princess-of-Sleeping
+PSVita-error-code-resolver - by @SilicaAndPina and @Princess-of-Sleeping
 ---
-A PC Program that can read the PSVita os0:/kd/error_table.bin
+A PC program that can use the PSVita error_table.bin to translate error codes.

 kernel_bootimage_extract - by @CelesteBlue-dev and @zecoxao
 ---